Quansight/Quansight-website/apps/consulting/posts/acceleration-in-python-which-is-right-for-your-project.md

 ## Using a Python-Accelerating Library

 With tools such as [Pythran][pythran], [Cython][cython], and [Numba][numba] it
-is now easier than ever to write performant code soley in Python.
+is now easier than ever to write performant code solely in Python.
 All of these tools allow you to transform native Python code into compiled code.
 This comes with several clear advantages: